hyprland-community/pyprland/README.md

 Note that usage of Python and architecture of the software encourages using many plugins with little impact on the footprint and performance.

-Contributions, bug reports and comments are welcome.
+Contributions, suggestions, bug reports and comments are welcome.

 - Explore our variety of [plugins](https://github.com/hyprland-community/pyprland/wiki/Plugins) to tailor your Hyprland setup to your liking.
 - New users, check the [getting started](https://github.com/hyprland-community/pyprland/wiki/Getting-started) guide.